kyoheiu/blog.kyoheiu.dev/content/post/netlify_and_googledmains.md

 It was not.
 Using custom domain in GitLab pages is hard.
 I do not recommend this setup.

 ### Why?
-Because its official document is broken.
+Because its document is broken.

 In [official tutorial](https://docs.gitlab.com/ee/user/project/pages/custom_domains_ssl_tls_certification/), they say "set the A record to foo, and TXT record to bar."
 But in the settings page of custom domain, I'm told to set CNAME and TXT.
 What's going on?